Takashiidobe/notes/src/books/game-programming-patterns/type-object.md

     Monster <- Breed

-There\'s no inheritance at all.
-The `Breed` class that we create contains the information that\'s shared between all monsters.
+There's no inheritance at all.
+The `Breed` class that we create contains the information that's shared between all monsters.
 The breed is essentially the type of the monster.

 ## The Pattern